Club Universitario de Deportes: Out on loan

-Tiago Cantoro at Cusco FC for the 2023 season.

 Technical staff

 Noted managers

 Seventeen managers won at least one major trophy with the club but only fourteen won the Primera División.
 Arturo Fernández and Marcos Calderon won a record four major titles with the club.
 Roberto Scarone won 3 first division titles and also led the club to its first Copa Libertadores final in 1972.
 Universitario's first manager, Mario de las Casas, led the club to its first championship as a player-manager.
 Jack Greenwell, the club's only English manager in its history, won the club's second first division title and went on to succeed with the Peru national football team.

 Three managers—Miguel Company, Ángel Cappa, and Ricardo Gareca—won a Torneo Apertura trophy but did not win the national championship.
 Company left the team shortly after winning the 1999 Torneo Apertura whilst Cappa resigned from his position after winning the 2002 Torneo Apertura due to financial difficulties in the club.
 Gareca was unable to reach the final championship match because of a string of poor results in the 2008 Torneo Clausura.